Stryker LFIT V40 Femoral Head Hip Implant Recall

-Stryker Orthopaedics issued a hazard alert for a specific range of Stryker LFIT V40 Femoral Head Hip Implant devices in September of 2016 due to the risk of potentially causing catastrophic dissociation or metallosis requiring revision surgery.
+Stryker Orthopaedics issued a hazard alert for a specific range of Stryker LFIT V40 Femoral Head Hip Implant devices in September of 2016 due to the risk of potentially causing catastrophic dissociation or metallosis (blood poisoning) requiring revision surgery.

 The potential hazards caused by the LFIT V40 Femoral Head Hip Implant may result in one or more of these injuries for patients:

 - Inflammatory response

 - Adverse local tissue reaction

 - Pain associated with implant loosening